Things to Do in the Adirondacks

 We are in the midst of New York State's only Wilderness Canoe Region.
 From lakes, waters, and streams to berms and mountain ranges.

-Spring - Fall
+Fall

-Spring - Fall
+Fall

-The Paul Smith's College Recreation Center Rock Wall
+The Paul Smith's College Recreation Center Rock Wall.

 Paul Smith's College Activity Center